JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 objects this way, but we are huge fans of reproducibility and so the proposal was eventually adopted.

+## New atomic support
+Jameson Nash

+Atomic accessors support have been expanded to provide more efficient build-blocks for working with threads.
+A summary of the new functionalities was presented at JuliaCon and can be found [here](https://www.youtube.com/watch?v=2rBv6sV4Xts)

 ## Package Manager